supakeen/pungi/doc/configuration.rst

     comps file can not be found in the package set.
 When disabled (the default), such cases are still reported as warnings in the log.

+    With ``dnf`` gather backend, this option will abort the compose on any missing package no matter if it's listed in comps, ``additional_packages`` or prepopulate file.

 **gather_source_mapping**
     (*str*) -- JSON mapping with initial packages for the compose.
 The value should be a path to JSON file with following mapping: ``{variant: {arch: